klange77/espa-surface-water-extent/cfmask-based-water-detection/README.md

-## CFmask Based Water Detection Version 1.1.0 - Release Notes
+## CFmask Based Water Detection Version 1.1.1 - Release Notes

-Release Date: January 2017
+Release Date: February 2018

-See git tag [cfbwd-version_1.1.0]
+See git tag [cfbwd-version_1.1.1]

 This application adds water flags to the Level 2 bit-packed QA Band for Landsat 4, 5, 7, and 8.